herowio/herow-plugin-flutter/README.md

     }
 ```

-In your `android/build.gradle` increase the kotlin version to `1.5.10`
+In your `android/build.gradle` increase the kotlin's version to at least `1.5.10`.

 ```json
   buildscript {